 Robots competing in the physical competition must be equipped with an emergency stop button that makes the robot immediately desist with all motions, or ideally go limp and/or cut power to the actuators.
 In addition to the emergency stop button, robots may only have up to two additional physical or virtual buttons: One to start the robot behaviour and one to stop the behaviour.
 The buttons must be clearly labeled.
 If the robot has more buttons that cannot be detached, they must be visibly masked during the games.
+Body parts of robots competing in the virtual cannot be detached, they must be visibly masked during the games.
 Body parts of robots competing in the virtual competition that are considered feet and arms must be marked in the virtual robot models.